Pre-Code Hollywood: Musical films

-Horror and science fiction
+Horror and science fiction films

 Unlike silent-era sex and crime films, silent horror movies, despite being produced in the hundreds, were never a major concern for censors or civic leaders.
-When sound horror films were released however, they quickly caused controversy.
-Sound provided "atmospheric music and sound effects, creepy-voiced macabre dialogue and a liberal dose of blood-curdling screams" which intensified its effects on audiences, and consequently on moral crusaders.
+When sound horror films were released, however, they quickly caused controversy.
+Sound provided "atmospheric music and sound effects, creepy-voiced macabre dialogue and a liberal dose of blood-curdling screams", which intensified its effects on audiences, and consequently on moral crusaders.
 The Hays Code did not mention gruesomeness, and filmmakers took advantage of this oversight.
 However, state boards usually had no set guidelines and could object to any material they found indecent.
 Although films such as Frankenstein and Freaks caused controversy when they were released, they had already been re-cut to comply with censors.

 Comprising the nascent motion picture genres of horror and science fiction, the "nightmare picture" provoked individual psychological terror in its horror incarnations, while embodying group sociological terror in its science fiction manifestations.
 The two main types of pre-Code horror movies were the single monster movie, and films where masses of hideous beasts rose up and attacked their putative betters.
 Frankenstein and Freaks exemplified both genres.

 The pre-Code horror cycle was motivated by financial necessity.
 Universal in particular buoyed itself with the production of horror hits such as Dracula (1931) and Frankenstein, then followed those successes up with Murders in the Rue Morgue (1932), The Mummy (1932), and The Old Dark House (1932).
 Other major studios responded with their own productions.
 Much like the crime film cycle, however, the intense boom of the horror cycle was ephemeral, and had fallen off at the box office by the end of the pre-Code era.